December 10, 2025

 3. Telling a Story of Change With the BAB Framework

 Setting goals and creating an actionable plan to work toward is a key part of leading a team.
 The BAB framework (Before, After, Bridge) makes it possible to frame prompts as a story of change.
 It asks the AI tool to describe the Before state (the current challenge), the After state (the improved outcome), and the Bridge (the path that connects the two).
+The BAB framework is perfect for communicating strategy, stakeholder presentations, and change‑management initiatives.

 • Before: Clearly describe the current situation or challenge so that the AI model has full context for the problem.